Sympathy vs Empathy: What’s The Difference?

 • Autonomous: Pro-active, experimental, personally responsible, accountable, resilient and tenacious.

-To continue with our example: During coaching sessions with this senior leader I discovered their reason for stepping in so often was they didn’t want their team to become overwhelmed in their roles.
+Continuing with our example, coaching conversations with the senior leader revealed their repeated intervention stemmed from a desire to protect their team from overwhelm..
 For many of them this was their first full-time job and the senior leader wanted each team member to have a great first experience, indeed an honourable intention.

-What they had failed to consider was the symptomatic by-product of inadvertently training the team to repeatedly ask their line manager to overcome their challenges for them, thus stunting professional development, decreasing their market value and affecting their career prospects long term should they choose to move on.
-Once this was pointed out they were genuinely horrified, so we set a course to move from Parent to Coach and move the team from Directed to Autonomous.
+What they had failed to consider was the unintended cultural consequence of conditioning their team to repeatedly outsource all problem-solving activity to their line manager, thus stunting their professional development, decreasing their market value and affecting their career prospects long term should they choose to move on.
+Once this pattern was made explicit, the leader immediately understood the cost.
+Together, we set a course to transition their approach from Rescuer to Coach, and in turn, move the team culture from Directed to Autonomous, from dependency to self-sustaining performance.

-• High Cost/Low Yield: Exhausts resources to achieve a poor result, which is just expensive.
+• High Cost/Low Yield: Consumes excessive resources for poor results.
+Success is elusive and expensive.

 Conclusion